Onion and Apple Cider Soup with Blue Cheese Croutons

 METHOD:

-Preheat broiler.
+Preheat the broiler.
 Arrange the toasted bread slices on a baking sheet.
-Sprinkle the crumbled blue cheese on each slice.
-Toast the croutons under a preheated broiler about 4 inches from the heat until the cheese begins to melt.
+Sprinkle each with blue cheese.
+Broil about 4 inches from the heat until the cheese begins to melt and bubble, 1–2 minutes.

 YIELD: Makes about 8 cups, or 4 – 6 servings